rafaelmoczalla/mta-nf/README.md

 **--msa**

 * The MSA tool to produce the alignemnts.
-* Two options: t_coffee, clustalw.
+* Two options: t_coffee, clustalw, clustalo.
 * Involved in the task: align_tree.
 	* By default is set to 'T-Coffee'
 	`$ ./nextflow run mta.nf --msa t_coffee`